ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-short-desc-api}
 {: api}

 You can programmatically provide a short description of your product by calling the Partner Center Sell API as shown in the following sample request.
-The example adds the `This is my product` description to the product:
+The example adds the `Create and deploy a virtual server with ease by using a custom image.` description to the product:

 ```bash
 curl --request PATCH \